blastur/pypowermate/README.md

 ## Getting started

-For python3, just use python3 instead of python in all command
+For python3, just use python3/pip3 instead of python/pip2 in all command.

-1. Install using setup.py:
+1. Install using pip:
 	```
 	$ cd pypowermate-master
-	$ sudo python setup.py install
+	$ sudo pip2 install .
 	```
 2. Ensure "powermate" kernel module is loaded in your system.
 It ships with most modern Linux distros and should insmod automatically when you plug in